netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 - Why not encode the articulated context directly into the input language, as an Agent-First paradigm?

-We can pack "extra" data into metastate using single letters and simple_words - called "BITZ".
+We can pack "extra" data into METASTATE using single letters and simple_words - called "BITZ".

 We do not need to forever_train AI to avoid "Fragile_English".